AmberMiller15/DV-Proj-2023/README.md

 ## Purpose
 ### Topic and Rationale
 The intent of this project is to understand traffic accidents in the US.
-We will explore correlations in the data to understand factors that contribute to accidents such as the vehicles involved, the drivers, and the location of the incidents.
-Using this analysis we hope to answer the age old question: What state has the worst drivers?
-Our rationale for exploring this analysis is to finally resolve this long-debated topic by using data to provide a clear answer.
+We will explore correlations in the data to understand factors that contribute to accidents such as the vehicles involved, the weather, and the location of the incidents.
+Using this analysis we hope to understand the factors that lead to the most severe accidents for the purpose sharing information that helps drivers to avoid the worst accidents.

 ## Approach